isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-a-queen-wasp-look-like/index.md

 To identify the Queen wasp, you can look for the following features, sign or traits in a given wasp nest: **1.
 Shape and size** Normally, Queen Wasp is larger than any female wasp (worker) or drone (male) in any given wasp nest.
 The large size is due to special meals fed to the Queen Wasp, which also makes it acquire hormones that boosts its growth.

 The shape of the queen wasp is round and elongated.
 Its chest protrudes slightly as compared to other wasps.
-The triangular
-- shaped head of Queen Wasp and a distinctive waist having a sharp pointed stinger gives it a clear identification. *NB: It is only female wasps (even the queen) that have stingers, which they use for self
+The triangular-shaped head of Queen Wasp and a distinctive waist having a sharp pointed stinger gives it a clear identification. *NB: It is only female wasps (even the queen) that have stingers, which they use for self-defense. * **2.
-- defense. * **2.
 Color** The Queen Wasp may be yellow, brown, metallic blue or red.

 Some species of wasp has a queen which has black and white stripped abdomen these colors are brighter than that of other wasps within the nest. **3.
 Winter Appearance** Most of the worker wasps and drones die before winter due to fall in temperature.
 The Queen Wasp migrates and hibernates in a new place waiting to lay eggs.
 This is clear that any wasp you will see during the winter season must be a Queen wasp.